Döbereiner Lab

 Outreach

-• It is important for us to share our research with others.
-Through broad media coverage our research becomes accessible to scientifically interested public.
+• Sharing our research with others is important to us.
+Through broad media coverage, we make our work accessible to the scientifically interested public.

 more